wolflo/evm-opcodes/gas.md

 - `gas_cost = base_gas + gas_sent_with_call`

-## AC: Gas to Send with CALL Operations
+## AB: Gas to Send with CALL Operations
 In addition to the base cost of executing the operation, `CALL`, `CALLCODE`, `DELEGATECALL`, and `STATICCALL` need to determine how much gas to send along with the call.
 Much of the complexity here comes from a backward-compatible change made in [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md).
 Here's an overview of why this calculation is used: